 What is a Customs Union?

 A customs union is an agreement between two or more neighboring countries to remove trade barriers, reduce or abolish customs duty, and eliminate quotas.
-The union was defined by the General Agreement on Tariffs and Trade (GATT) and is the third stage of economic integration.
+Such unions were defined by the General Agreement on Tariffs and Trade (GATT) and are the third stage of economic integration.

 Purpose of Customs Unions

 The purpose of a customs union is to make it easier for member countries to trade freely with each other.
 The union reduces the administrative and financial burden of barrier trading and fosters economic cooperation among nations.

 However, member countries do not enjoy the liberty to form their own trade deals.
 The countries in the customs union usually restructure their domestic economy and economic policies in order to maximize their gain from membership in the union.
 The European Union is the largest customs union in the world in terms of the economic output of its members.

 A customs union generates trade creation and diversion that helps with economic integration.
 Below are the advantages and disadvantages of customs unions.